 Non-warrantable condominiums will be considered for insurance by National MI on a case-by-case basis when submitted via Non-Delegated Underwriting.
-At a minimum, the subject property appraisal and a completed HOA Questionnaire must be submitted to Non-Delegated Underwriting for review.
+At a minimum, the subject property appraisal and a completed HOA Questionnaire

+EFFECTIVE: 6.1.2021 63 Link to return to Table of Contents Link to COVID-19 Guidelines must be submitted to Non-Delegated Underwriting for review.
 Depending upon the non-warrantable issue, additional documentation may be required.